CARLETON PLACE CHAMBER OF COMMERCE CENTENNIAL HISTORY

-William Hughes as born in 1866.
+William Hughes was born in 1866.
 He was a Druggist at Hughes Pharmacy on Bridge Street.
 He was also a Master at St. John’s Masonic Lodge in 1928.
-In addition he also was Mayor of Carleton Place in 1922 and 1947.
+In addition, he also was Mayor of Carleton Place in 1922 and 1947.

 F. C McDiarmid was a Merchant at Men’s and Boy’s Outfitters on Bridge Street.